commercialhaskell/stack/doc/tutorial/building_existing_projects.md

 # 5. Building existing projects

-Alright, enough playing around with simple projects.
-Let us take an open source package and try to build it.
+So far, we have been building simple projects.
+Let us now take an open source package and try to build it.
 We will be ambitious and use [yackage](https://hackage.haskell.org/package/yackage), a local package server using [Yesod](http://www.yesodweb.com/).
-To get the code, we will use the `stack unpack` command from the root directory for all our Haskell projects:
+To get the code, we will use the `stack unpack` command run from the root directory for all our Haskell projects:

 ~~~text
 stack unpack yackage
 Unpacked yackage-0.8.1 to <root_directory>/yackage-0.8.1/
 ~~~

-You can also unpack to the directory of your liking instead of the current one by issuing the command:
+You can also unpack to a directory of your liking instead of the current one by commanding:

 ~~~text
 stack unpack yackage --to <desired_directory>